mim/auditoryBubbles/README.md

 usePcaDims = 40;
 trimFrames = 15;
 overwrite = 0;
-fs = 44100;            % whatever your sampling frequency is
-hop_s = 0.016;         % this is the default hop size used in the analysis mainBubbleAnalysis(mixDir, resultFile, baseFeatDir, pattern, noiseShape, fs, pcaDims, usePcaDims, trimFrames, hop_s, overwrite)
+hop_s = 0.016;         % this is the default hop size used in the analysis mainBubbleAnalysis(mixDir, resultFile, baseFeatDir, pattern, noiseShape, pcaDims, usePcaDims, trimFrames, hop_s, overwrite)